awsdocs/iam-user-guide/doc_source/tutorial_cross-account-with-roles.md

 In most environments, the following procedure is likely not needed\.
 If, however, you use Power User permissions, then some groups might already be able to switch roles\.
 The following procedure shows how to add a "Deny" permission to the Testers group to ensure that they cannot assume the role\.
 If this procedure is not needed in your environment, then we recommend that you do not add it\.
 "Deny" permissions make the overall permissions picture more complicated to manage and understand\.
 Use "Deny" permissions only when there is not a better option\.

-**To modify the Testers group to deny permission to assume the UpdateApp role**
+**To modify the testers group to deny permission to assume the UpdateApp role**

 1. Choose **Groups**, and then choose **Testers**\.